MiroTissari/fillit/README.md

 # fillit
 The Hive group project, in which we needed to find the smallest possible square for the given tetriminos.
-We also had to assign an alphabet to each block.
+We also had to assign an alphabet to each block, in the order of the .

 ## Examples